tommasorigon/India-SequentiaLogit/data-cleaning.md

 The variable `method` is the response variable, and is composed by the following categories:

 - `1.
 No contraceptive method`
 - `2.
 Sterilization`.
-Includes female sterilization, hysteroctomy and male sterilization.
+Includes female sterilization, hysterectomy and male sterilization.
 - `3.
 Natural methods`.
 Includes periodic abstinence and withdrawal.
 - `4.
 Modern methods`.
 Includes condom, copper T/IUD, diaphgram/jelly, injectible contraception and oral pill.